INCLUSIVE COMMUNITIES FOR

 – Kenneth Gergen, 2016 -

 The Building Capacity Project identifies concrete ways communities can become more dementia inclusive.
 The interests and expressed priorities of those living with dementia are at the centre of this work.
 Together with people living with dementia, community organizations and university researchers guide the design and implementation of new initiatives and capture knowledge about what works when it comes to making communities more dementia inclusive– and why.
-These learnings will inform future policies and priorities in community and health settings– and provide a roadmap for more dementia inclusive communities.

 WHO WE ARE